tkshill/Quarto/README.md

 This is a small open source project to create a functional, _accessible_ web app based on the obscure (but highly entertaining) board game [Quarto](https://en.wikipedia.org/wiki/Quarto_(board_game)).

+## Project Goals

-The plan is to create both a single player and multiplayer PWA representation of the game.
+The plan is to create both a single player and multiplayer [Progressive Web App](https://www.howtogeek.com/342121/what-are-progressive-web-apps/) representation of the game.
 The front elm will be primarily designed using the [Elm](https://elm-lang.org) programming language, with the backend handled using Google [Firebase](https://firebase.google.com).
 All the code will be freely available for use and reuse where possible.

-## Project Goals

 For more details on Project Goals, please check out the Quarto [Github Project](https://github.com/tkshill/Quarto/projects/2) where tasks, thoughts, bugs, and features are tracked.